Chill Out and Enjoy the Parks and Activities in Bangkok

 From 7 am to 9 pm

-Numerous festival, concerts, and events are held during “winter season” November to April.
+Numerous festival, concerts, and events are held during “winter season” November to April, including the annual Red Cross Fair in November, which has been held since 2018 in Lumpini Park.

 The favorite activity of locals and tourists is to rent a swan boat and wander on the large artificial lake.